Hina-C0de/Prodigy_CS_01/README.md

 The Caesar cipher is a basic encryption method where each letter in a message is shifted a fixed number of positions in the alphabet.
 For example, with a shift of 3, 'A' becomes 'D'.
 Decryption reverses the process

 **Example**
-  1)Enter the message: first task

-  2)Enter the shift value: 5

-  3)Encrypt or Decrypt?
+  1)Encrypt or Decrypt?
 (Type 'encrypt' or 'decrypt'): encrypt

+  2)Enter the message: first task

+  3)Enter the shift value: 5

-  54)Result: knwxy yfxp
+  4)Result: knwxy yfxp